Frozen 2: Marketing and release

-Disney released the first trailer for Frozen II on February 13, 2019.
-Viewed 116.4 million times in its first 24 hours, it was the second-most-viewed animated film trailer in that time period.
+Prior to the film's first trailer, a Frozen 2 DVD appears in the 2016 film Zootopia, alongside Moana and the unproduced film Gigantic.
+Disney released the first trailer for Frozen 2 on February 13, 2019.
+Viewed 116.4 million times in its first 24 hours, it was the most-watched animated film trailer until the teaser of Inside Out 2 (2024) surpassed that record in November 2023.
 At the release of the preview poster, American astrophysicist Neil deGrasse Tyson commented that "water crystals have hexagonal 'six-fold' symmetry" (shown correctly in Frozen) but the poster had a four-sided snowflake.
 Lee replied that it was not really a snowflake; the four sides represented the four elemental spirits and its center represented Elsa, the fifth spirit.
-Disney partnered with 140 other brands worldwide to promote Frozen II, the highest number of brands for a Disney animated film.
-They marketed Frozen II in the U.S. through internal and external partners, including Enterprise Rent-A-Car, McDonald's, and Lego.
-To support the film's marketing campaign, the lead voice cast made several public and televised appearances; these included a "Friendsgiving" stunt night on ABC, introductions on The Masked Singer, and a Women of Impact program on Nat Geo Wild.
+Disney partnered with 140 other brands worldwide to promote Frozen 2, the highest number of brands for a Disney animated film.
+They marketed Frozen 2 in the U.S. through internal and external partners, including Enterprise Rent-A-Car, McDonald's, and Lego.
+To support the film's marketing campaign, the lead voice cast made several public and televised appearances; these included a Friendsgiving stunt night on ABC, introductions on The Masked Singer, and a Women of Impact program on Nat Geo Wild.
 In November 2019, the lead voice cast's schedules were so full that Bell said: "Time [was] not there".

-The 103-minute Frozen II premiered on November 7, 2019, at the Dolby Theatre in Los Angeles.
-The film was originally scheduled for general release on November 27, but it was moved up five days.
-On January 17, 2020, a sing-along version of the film was released.
+The 103-minute film Frozen 2 premiered on November 7, 2019, at the Dolby Theatre in Hollywood, Los Angeles.
+It was initially scheduled for release on November 27, but was moved forward five days, to November 22, 2019.
+On January 17, 2020, a sing-along version of Frozen 2 was released.
 It was localized by Disney Character Voices International into 45 languages by its original theatrical release date; Frozen had been translated into 41 languages.
 The success of Frozen's localized versions led to the release of an album with all versions of "Let It Go", and Jikŋon 2 (a Northern Sami version) was released to honor the people's contributions.

-Walt Disney Studios Home Entertainment released Frozen II for digital download on February 11, 2020, and on Blu-ray and DVD on February 25.
-At the same time, a 4K Ultra HD Blu-ray, Ultimate Collector's Edition, and 4KUHD Blu-ray steelbook edition was released.
-Special features include a sing-along audio recording of the film, an Easter-based short film hosted by Olaf, and a presentation of the Nordic mythology on which the Enchanted Forest is based.
-It also contains a behind-the-scenes feature, child-friendly activities and contests, musical clips, 29 translated versions of "Into the Unknown", as well as deleted music and scenes.
+Walt Disney Studios Home Entertainment released Frozen 2 for digital download on February 11, 2020, and on Blu-ray and DVD on February 25.
+At the same time, a 4K Ultra HD Blu-ray, Ultimate Collector's Edition, and 4KUHD Blu-ray SteelBook edition was released.
+Special features include a sing-along audio recording of the film, a presentation of the Nordic mythology on which the Enchanted Forest is based, musical clips, and 29 translated versions of "Into the Unknown", as well as deleted music and scenes.
 The film, initially scheduled to premiere on Disney+ on June 26, 2020, was moved up to March 15 in the United States and March 17 in Canada, the Netherlands, Australia, and New Zealand due to the COVID-19 pandemic.